Academic matters - Undergraduates

 The College has four Graduate Study Advisors who can provide undergraduates with guidance on study skills; this will not be subject specific, but they can help with issues such as organising your reading productively, planning essays or getting to grips with statistical analysis.

-Each of the four GSAs covers a particular set of subjects and has designated office hours each week, so if you would like to arrange a half-hour meeting with them, please e-mail them directly:
+Each of the four GSAs covers a particular set of subjects and holds office hours each week.
+If you would like to arrange a half-hour meeting with them, please visit the Study Advice webpage and e-mail them directly.

 The College takes a very serious view of plagiarism.
 While tutors recognise that it can take time to learn how properly to present the ideas of other authors, it will not tolerate such practices as the submission, as a student’s own work, of essays or other material from the internet, the purchase of material from other students, the un attributed copying of material from other students or from books or journals, or the representation of the work of others as one’s own.